Arapahoe Basin: Terrain services

 Pika Place is conveniently located close to the base area lodge and is a carpet conveyor for kids and never-evers.

 Hogan's Magic Carpet, on the bunny slope, is conveniently located adjacent to the closest base area parking area.
 It is for beginners getting prepared to ride the nearby Molly Hogan chair lift.

 Molly Hogan is a slow lift running over the bunny slope, for use by those just learning to ride a chair lift.

 Black Mountain Express services greens, blues, and four blacks: The Gulch which runs parallel to Black Mountain Express; Exhibition which runs under the chair and features bumps, steep terrain, and a fair number of jumps; "Lower Standard", & "Lower International" which can be accessed from the standard race traverse.

-The Pallavicini lift services mostly black and double black terrain on the west side of the mountain, though it is possible to take some difficult blues back to the base and to ski the "WestWall".
-The Pallavicini face itself, a group of very steep and seemingly endless mogul runs, is rated double black diamond extreme.
-It provides gated access to Steep Gullies.
+The Pallavicini double services mostly black and double black terrain on the west side of the mountain, though it is possible to take some difficult blues back to the base and to ski the "WestWall".
+The Pallavicini face itself, a group of very steep and seemingly endless mogul runs, is rated double black diamond.
+It provides gated access to Steep Gullies, an even more challenging area.